loriyang9/SpainTravel/replit.md

 # Overview

 This is a Spanish travel itinerary application built as a full-stack web app featuring a React frontend with a Node.js/Express backend.
-The application provides a comprehensive travel planning interface for a 13-day Spain autumn journey, including daily itineraries, key attractions, travel reminders, weather information, and countdown timers.
+The application provides a comprehensive travel planning interface for a multi-day Spain autumn journey, including daily itineraries, key attractions, travel reminders, weather information, and countdown timers.
+The trip duration is dynamically calculated from Google Sheets data.
 The app uses modern web technologies with TypeScript throughout the stack and features a warm, autumn-themed design system with golden/amber color schemes.

 # User Preferences